 I was supposed to be doing the trip alone.
 But then I unexpectedly made a friend in the visa queue at the Indian Embassy in Edinburgh.
-Looking back, I think I needed that companionship.
+Looking back, I think I definitely needed that companionship.
 In fact, I’ve often wondered what kind of scrapes I’d have gotten myself into had I gone solo.

 To find out more about those long ago escapades, check out Incidents In India, twelve tales detailing my experiences across the country.